addap/egalax-rs/Readme.md

 - Device sends HID reports to computer which are handled in the kernel by [usbhid](https://docs.kernel.org/input/input.html#hid-generic) and converted to input events.
 - [evdev](https://docs.kernel.org/input/input.html#evdev) is the interface for userspace applications to receive input events.
 All the event nodes in `/dev/input/` belong to evdev.
-- The xorg drivers `xf86-input-{evdev,libinput}` are wrappers around evdev to relay input events to the X server.
+- The xorg drivers `xf86-input-{evdev,libinput}` (on X) and `libinput` (on Wayland) are wrappers around `evdev` to relay input events to the display server.
-- Finally, the event reaches the X server and then the client application that will react to it.
+- Finally, the event reaches client application that will react to it.
     </td>
 <td>

 - Device sends HID reports to computer as before but instead of relying on usbhid in the kernel we get the raw HID report data in userspace via the [hidraw driver](https://docs.kernel.org/hid/hidraw.html).
-- We interpret the HID report and generate input events that we inject back into the input subsystem using uinput.
+- We interpret the HID report and generate input events that we inject back into the input subsystem using `uinput`.
-- Then, evdev will present these events to userspace drivers as before.
+- Then, `evdev` will present these events to userspace drivers as before.
-- The xorg drivers `xf86-input-{evdev,libinput}` are wrappers around evdev to relay input events to the X server.
+- The xorg drivers `xf86-input-{evdev,libinput}` (on X) and `libinput` (on Wayland) are wrappers around `evdev` to relay input events to the display server.
-- Finally, the event reaches the X server and then the client application that will react to it.
+- Finally, the event reaches client application that will react to it.
 </td>
 </tr>
 <tr>
     <td>

 ```
-  X server & client
+  Display server & client
     ▲
     │
-  xf86-input-{evdev,libinput}
+  xf86-input-{evdev,libinput}, libinput
     ▲
     │evdev
     │                       user-space
- ───┼─────────────────────────────────
+ ───┼──────────────────────────────────
     │                     kernel-space
     │                  input subsystem
   hidraw driver
     ▲
     │
   physical device
 ```

 </td>
 <td>

 ```
- X server & client
+ Display server & client
    ▲
    │
- xf86-input-{evdev,libinput}
+ xf86-input-{evdev,libinput}, libinput
                     ▲
  egalax-rs─┐        │evdev
    ▲       │uinput  │      user-space
-───┼───────▼────────┼────────────────
+───┼───────▼────────┼─────────────────
    │                     kernel-space
    │                  input subsystem
  hidraw driver
    ▲
    │
  physical device
 ```
 </td>
 </tr>